Rangiwahia: Kaikawaka Scenic Reserve

 Kaikawaka Scenic Reserve is 5.44 ha, south of Rangiwahia, on Wairaki Street.
-Its vegetation includes kahikatea, matai, rimu, maire, rewarewa, kōtukutuku, kamahi, horoeka, wheki ponga, ponga and katote.
+Its vegetation includes kahikatea, mataī, rimu, maire, rewarewa, kōtukutuku, kāmahi, horoeka, whekī ponga, ponga and katote.
 The reserve is next door to Rangiwahia Cemetery.

 Roads

 By 1881 Kimbolton Road had been cleared and metalled close the borders of the block, though in 1886 Pemberton was still over 10 mi from a road able to take a horse-drawn dray.
 From there a 7 ft-wide packhorse route was gradually improved.
 It took till 1893 to widen and metal the track to within half a mile of Rang!wahia.
 The road to the railway at Mangaweka was built in 1896.
 Rangiwahia was in the Kiwitea Road Board area.
 Road building was paid for by local rates, though the Immigration and Public Works Act of 1870 provided for a government contribution.
 Sealing wasn't completed until 2014.